Nokia to sell its digital health unit back to Withings cofounder Éric Carreel

 Carreel and cofounder Cedric Hutchings launched Withings out of France in 2008, and the company emerged as one of the most notable brands in the wearables space — selling items such as watches, fitness bands, and sleep-trackers, as well as connected thermometers and scales.

-Nokia came a-callin’ in 2016, snapping up Withings in a $192 million deal before going on to kill the Withings brand a year later and replace it with Nokia’s Digital Health unit.
-In February, Nokia announced that its attempt to reinvent itself as a devices company after selling its mobile phone unit to Microsoft was likely coming to an end, suggesting plans to sell or close its digital health unit.
+Nokia came a-callin’ in 2016, snapping up Withings in a $192 million deal and then killing the Withings brand a year later and replacing it with Nokia’s Digital Health unit.
+In February, Nokia announced that its attempt to reinvent itself as a devices company– after selling its mobile phone unit to Microsoft — was likely coming to an end, suggesting plans to sell or close its digital health unit.

 Nokia said at the time: